opensci/blog.opensci.info/_posts/2013-02-08-PLoS-ALM-Top-10-Charts.md

 PLoS ALM Data
 ---
 Full copies of the PLoS ALM data is available periodically on [their website][plosalmdata].
 The file we want is the "Monthly zip file of the summary spreadsheet for the entire ALM data set (all articles)".
-Currently the latest version is [alm_report_2013-01-08.csv.zip][].
 This ZIP file contains a single CSV text file of all the data.
+The latest version available is [alm_report_2013-01-08.csv.zip][].

 [plosalmdata]: http://article-level-metrics.plos.org/plos-alm-data/
 [alm_report_2013-01-08.csv.zip]: http://article-level-metrics.plos.org/files/2012/10/alm_report_2013-01-08.csv.zip